Java OOPs – What is Object Oriented Programming?

 Fig 5 – Output

-2. Mutli-level inheritance
+2. Multilevel inheritance in Java

 In multi-level inheritance, first class inherits properties and behaviors from second class and the second class inherits from some other class.
 It form a chin of inheritance.